-Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+- 2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - corners.

-- 3. Description of monument and accessories set to perpetuate the corner position.
+3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
-Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

+5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Seciton Diagram at bottom of sheet.
+6. Fill in Cross Index & Section Diagram at bottom of sheet.